 What are cash flows?

-IAS 7 establishes the following definitions:
+IAS 7 defines the following:

 - Cash flows are the inflows and outflows of cash and cash equivalents.

-Do we know the different cash flows?
+What are the different cash flows?

 - Customer collections.